sara-huang-hart/driver-drowsiness-detection/README.md

 We then tried building two simple neural networks, one with 1 hidden layer (4 nodes) and another one with 2 hidden layers (7 nodes in hidden layer 1 and 4 nodes in hidden layer 2).
 The neural network with 1 hidden layer returned the best results with a training accuracy of 99%, a cross-validation accuracy of 98.5%, and a testing accuracy of 97%.

 Though the performance of the neural network with 1 hidden layer was extremely positive, we used the Tensorflow package to try to run the dataset through different models to see if they would provide better results.
-Some algorithms we tried included:
+Some algorithms and techniques we tried included:
 - Adam (Adaptive Moment Estimation)
 - Mini-Batch Gradient Descent
 - Mini-Bath Gradient Descent with Momentum